Kargin Serial

-Kargin Serial (Կարգին սերիալ; Cool Serial) was an Armenian sitcom airing on the Armenia TV channel from October 2010 to June 2013.
+Kargin Serial (Կարգին սերիալ; Good Show) was an Armenian sitcom airing on the Armenia TV channel from October 2010 to June 2013.

 Plot

 Sitcom is revolved around live of Karagyozyans brothers, Vardan (Hayk Marutyan) and Arkady (Mkrtich Arzumanyan) and the latter's son Aramik (Areg Galoyan).
 Vardan is a bachelor who sells houses under classical piano music for a living, by the way leading a hedonic lifestyle.
 When Adik's wife Nona (Angela Sargsyan) decided to divorce him, she kicked him out of house, as a result of which Adik comes to Vardan's house in despair.
 Periodically, the two brothers' mother Seda (Arshaluys Avetisyan) visits to the Vardan, who always justifies visits when dealing with the neighboring building.
 Cleaning in Vardan's apartment is provided by Jemma (Zhenya Mkrtumyan), a cleaner with a criminal past, known by the nickname "The Destroyer".

 In the third season, Adik decides to open its own communistic party under name "Young Socialist International Marxists" for coming elections, and appears on a political show, after which Vardan decides to force him to close it.
 After explaining Vardan that party was opened for getting reasonable amount of money from European Communist parties, they engage new members to join it.
 But soon after a vice-minister Karlen Karlenich (Mkrtich Arzumanyan) wins in the elections, and the funding money is donated into Seda's "Dim Green" party, estimated as €50,000.

 In the fourth season, Vardan makes a permanent girlfriend Monica (Rippi), whom he wants to marry.
 During the latter's stay in his house, he regularly tortures Arkady and plots against him, regularly cheating on Vardan with his lover.
 However, in the end, Seda and Arkady expose her, and suddenly it turns out that she is pregnant.

 The fifth season begins with Adik's release from prison, where he gained fame after saving the life of the "Punisher" from Shengavit.
 First 16 episodes he lives with Georgy Mirzoyan (Hovhannes Azoyan) in Vardan's house, then Vardan returns from the US, after receiving his apartment back through his casino.

 In the sixth season, Vardan buys a restaurant near their house and hires Arkady to work there for 0 drams.
 In the process, Emmanuella (Anna Babayan) is accepted there, and Adik falls in love with her.
 Later it turns out that she is the daughter of the wealthy Ashot Ter-Abrahamyan (Sergey Magalyan).
 In the end, Arkady receives an inheritance of $2 million and marries Emmanuella.